Most people will agree with the importance of well-being and mental health in the workplace.

 Employees are in grave need of renewed faith in their companies and their purposes.

-We have just faced a global pandemic that deeply impacted the way we worked, thousands of workers are now working online or in a new hybrid way, and we have seen surges of resignations as employees questioned their goals and values …
+We have just faced a global pandemic that deeply impacted the way we work, thousands of workers are now working online or in a new hybrid way, and we have seen surges of resignations as employees questioned their goals and values …

 People in general and younger generations in particular, such as Gen Z entering the workforce in the last few years, are showing some of the lowest rates of satisfaction and loyalty towards their employers over the last 20 years. (see graph below)

 Also, even if one may seemingly have a “benefit” like health insurance, let’s keep in mind that this instrument works for already advanced mental health issues a person has.
 The barrage of steps to take to end up meeting a psychologist, including waiting times, etc make an effective instrument for those who are already suffering.
-But it does matter to pay attention early enough, which will save both organization and the employee from the escalation of mental health problems, and hence absenteeism and presenteeism-related costs to a company.
+But it does matter to pay attention early enough, which will save both the organization and the employee from the escalation of mental health problems, and hence absenteeism and presenteeism-related costs to a company.

 BUT CAN YOU AFFORD NOT TO CARE?